tomasdembelli/computer_vision/README.md

                       [-r RGB] [-@ FPS] [-a FACE_DETECT] [-e EYE_DETECT]

 Press "s" to start recording and "q" to close the camera.
-Without arguments built-in camera will be started and a video file name will be auto generated.
+Without arguments built-in camera will be started and a name for the video file will be auto generated.

 optional arguments:
   -h, --help            show this help message and exit